processity/wheel-of-github/README.md

 # Wheel of GitHub

 This script is a fun exercise for dev teams.
-Or at least I think it's fun.
+Or at least, I think it's fun.

 It comes from the idea that ALL CODE IS INTERESTING, if we choose to actually look at it.
 When we're writing code, we're constantly making decisions and those decisions are interesting.
 Sometimes, we're doing things that the rest of